pretix/pretix-docs/docs/self-hosting/updates.md

 ### Upgrade to 2026.4.0 or newer

-HTTP connections to local networks (like 127.0.0.1 or 10.0.0.0) are now blocked by default to prevent unauthorized access to internal services by backend users.
+By default, pretix now blocks HTTP connections to local networks (like `127.0.0.1` or `10.0.0.0`).
+This prevents backend users from accessing internal services without authorization.
 If you need them and trust your setup, set `allow_http_to_private_networks = on` in your `pretix.cfg`.